XuanSuTrum/HADUA/README.md

 This follows the standard transductive unsupervised domain adaptation setting, where unlabeled target-domain samples may be available during adaptation, but their labels are hidden.

 ---

-## Leakage Prevention

-To avoid subject leakage and target-label leakage, this implementation follows the following rules:

-- source and target domains are separated at the subject level;
-- the held-out target subject is never used as a source subject;
-- target-domain ground-truth labels are not used for model optimization;
-- pseudo-labels are generated only from model predictions;
-- Soft Gaussian Weighting uses prediction confidence scores rather than target labels;
-- final metrics are computed only after training.

 ---